Apple will soon let you turn off its iPhone-slowing software

-Following an uproar from customers last month, Apple on Wednesday said it's adding a feature to its latest iOS update that will let customers turn off software that slows down their iPhones.
+Following an uproar from customers, Apple said Wednesday it's adding a feature to an upcoming iOS update that will let customers turn off software that slows down their iPhones.

-Apple in December revealed that it released software a year earlier that makes your phone run more slowly to prevent problems with its aging lithium ion battery, such as unexpected shutdowns.
+Apple in December revealed that it released software a year earlier that makes older iPhones run more slowly to prevent problems with aging lithium ion batteries, such as unexpected shutdowns.

-As part of the new iOS 11.3 update, iPhone users will get a recommendation if a battery needs to be serviced.
-Plus, they will be able to see if the power management feature that slows the phone's performance is on and can choose to turn it off, the company said Wednesday.
+As part of the upcoming iOS 11.3, iPhone users will get a recommendation if a battery needs to be serviced.
+Plus, they will be able to see whether the power management feature that slows a phone's performance is on and can then choose to turn it off, the company said.

-CEO Tim Cook last week mentioned the new features were in the works, telling ABC News that the next iPhone update will let people disable the software that slows down its phones.
+CEO Tim Cook last week mentioned that the new features were in the works, telling ABC News that an iPhone update will let people disable the software that slows down its phones.

-But while 11.3 will be coming in the spring, Apple said the new battery features will be coming in a later iOS 11.3 beta release.
+Although iOS 11.3 is set to arrive in the spring, Apple said the new battery features will arrive in a later iOS 11.3 beta release.

-The new features may help smooth over customer angst about the phone slow downs and show that Apple is trying to be more transparent with any performance changes it makes to older iPhones.
-Still, some customers will likely still be annoyed even after these changes are made.
+The planned features may help smooth over some customers' anger about slowdowns and show that Apple is trying to be more transparent about performance changes it makes to older iPhones.

-The battery update is part of a broader iOS update, which includes augmented reality updates and new health records for iPhones.
+The battery update will be part of a broader iOS update, which includes augmented reality updates and new health records for iPhones.

 CES 2018: CNET's complete coverage of tech's biggest show.